Translated by elcreto

 Intro

 Airdrops are one of the unique marketing strategies in the crypto space, during which crypto projects distribute newly minted tokens to existing or potential users.
-Even in an industry as eventful as crypto, airdrops are one of the hype-ridden events that almost all market participants are watchful of.
+Even in an eventful industry like crypto, airdrops are often one of the most celebrated events that almost all market participants are watchful of.
 As for the users, the incentive of a meaningful amount of financial gains that involves minimal risk has turned many of them more than willing to spend time and energy spotting projects that are about to mint new tokens.
-For projects, airdrops are a powerful means to raise funding in the early stages of token issuance as well as to market when there is little awareness about a specific project as social media, news, and articles would spread the word about its airdrop.
+For projects, airdrops are a powerful means to to both secure funding and market themselves, especially in the early stages of token introduction when there is little awareness about a specific project as social media, news, and articles would spread the word about the airdrop.

 Although only recently introduced as a strategic marketing tool, airdrops have evolved as rapidly as many other areas in crypto.
 Despite the high financial cost and strategic importance, however, few follow-up studies have been available and methodologies have not been fully elucidated.
 In the long haul, projects will continue to leverage airdrops as a means to market themselves and offer direct economic incentives to users.
 Since preventing waste of money is paramount to any business, airdrops need to be preceded by careful review of the token distribution design and followed by analysis of the actual outcome.

 Drawing from past cases, this report aims to assist market participants in gaining a better understanding of the strategies, effects, and risks involved in airdrops.
-While this report covers airdrops of various projects and intends to provide a general understanding, the case study will primarily focus on Optimism and Arbitrum.
-Aside from the fact that the two projects have recently garnered significant attention, there are three other reasons I chose to focus on them.
-1) They share the same nature, which allows for a horizontal comparison, 2) took a more sophisticated approach than application-level airdrops thanks to their large size and high market interest, and 3) are applicable to rollup chains that are expected to launch airdrops in the near future.
-The data used to assess the effectiveness of Optimism and Arbitrum airdrops in this report can be found in Dune dashboard.
+While it covers airdrops from various projects and intends to offer a general understanding, the primary focus of the case study will be on Optimism and Arbitrum.
+Aside from the fact that the two projects have recently garnered significant attention, there are three other reasons for choosing them: 1) They share the same nature, facilitating a horizontal comparison; 2) They have adopted a more sophisticated approach than application-level airdrops due to their large size and high market interest; and 3) They are applicable to rollup chains that are expected to launch airdrops in the near future.
+The data used to evaluate the effectiveness of Optimism and Arbitrum airdrops in this report can be found in Dune Dashboard.

 1. Airdrop – Effects & Risks

 Airdrops can be a more powerful user acquisition and funding vehicle than any other marketing campaign, giving projects wings for long-term success.
 The catches are that the biggest impact is often limited to the first airdrop event at the time of token issuance, and a failure to seize the opportunity tends to result in a loss of growth momentum.
-In this regard, projects contemplating airdrops are better off having a good grip of the methodologies and risk factors and coming up with a smart design that is tailored to their specific circumstances and characteristics.
+In this regard, projects contemplating airdrops are better off having a good grip of the methodologies and risk factors to come up with the smartest possible design tailored to their specific circumstances and characteristics.
 This report will look back on some of the most high-profile projects in crypto to discuss the strategic benefits and risks of airdrops.
-But before we dive in, I want to remind you that this report is not about funding through token issuance or token price stability.
-While raising funds is often the primary purpose of issuing tokens, the focus of this publication is on the implications and effects of airdrops at a strategic level.
+But before we dive in, it’s worth noting that this report does not focus on the role of token issuance for fundraising or token price stability.
+While raising funds is often the primary objective of token issuance, the emphasis of this publication lies in analyzing the broader implications and effects of airdrops at a strategic level.

 1-1.
 Benefit 1: Bootstrapping – Overcoming Network Effect